 1. Getting several bids

-Although budget is always important, the competitive bidding process puts the emphasis on price, not necessarily product quality or service intangibles.
-Beyond budget, it’s important to interview contractors and designers for your project until you find someone you feel comfortable working with.
+Although budget is always important, the competitive bidding process can put the emphasis on price, not necessarily product quality or service intangibles.
+Beyond budget, it is important for you to interview contractors and designers for your project until you find someone you can feel comfortable working with.

 - How long have you been in business?